movementlabsxyz/MIP/MIP/mip-34/README.md

 **Attestation**.
 A validator _attests_ for a new block $B'$.
 This can be done, for example, by casting a vote :white_check_mark: (true) or :x: (false) for a proposal by a leader validator.
 Or by each validator sending the hash of the block they have validated.

-**L2-finality certificate**.
-When enough validators have attested for a new block $B'$, the block is _L2-final_ (i.e. _L2-confirmed_).
-The accumulation of enough votes is aggregated in an L2-finality certificate.
-A naive implementation of the L2-finality certificate is a list of votes.
+**L2-confirmation certificate**.
+When enough validators have attested for a new block $B'$, the block is _L2-confirmed_ (sometimes referred to as _L2-final_).
+The accumulation of enough votes is aggregated in an L2-confirmation certificate.
+A naive implementation of the L2-confirmation certificate is a list of votes.

 > [!NOTE]
 > Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _L2-confirmation_).